 This wave of medical technology is being heralded as a way to provide improved quality health services for patients.
 These devices typically are smaller, less expensive, and able to support diagnosis at the point of care.
 And patients increasingly expect their PCPs to employ advanced technologies to support their care.
 Examples of handheld ultrasound systems include GE Healthcare’s Vscan Air and Vscan Extend.

-Basics of the Technology
+Basics of Handheld Ultrasound Technology

 Handheld, pocket-sized ultrasound systems empower healthcare professionals to make rapid, focused assessments which can help accelerate treatment decisions at the point of care.
 The devices fit in the palm of a clinician’s hand; more advanced units have dual probes that can show images at different depths within the body.
 The images can be viewed in real time during the patient visit.
 This could allow the medical provider to spend more time discussing options with the patient.

 HHUS images enable clinicians to see views of a patient’s organs or body parts, and they can show the movement of organs (like the heart and lungs) to enable clinical assessment of potential medical conditions.
 Images can be saved, uploaded to medical records, shared with other clinicians, and used to provide discrete data points that can be used to manage patients over time.

-Benefits of HHUS
+Benefits of Handheld Ultrasound

-The use of HHUS in a practice setting can better enable PCPs to quickly make diagnoses which may eliminate the need for additional imaging studies at other locations.
+The use of HHUS in a practice setting (primary care ultrasound) can better enable PCPs to quickly make diagnoses which may eliminate the need for additional imaging studies at other locations.
 Ultrasound is a safe diagnostic modality.
 Other imaging modalities, such as X-rays and computed tomography (CT) scans, generate images from ionizing radiation, which can pose risks for some patients.
 Such studies also can be more expensive and require interpretation by other specialists.